 Three of my images have been exhibited together along photographs of great masters of Street Photography such as Elliott Erwitt, Joel Meyerowitz, William Klein, Matt Stuart and Craig Semetko.

-In the same evening I received my Leica Q and in the next couple of days I was finally able to test it properly.
+In the same evening I received my Leica Q and in the next couple of days I was finally able to test it properly in Milan and Rome and write this Leica Q Review.

 After reading several previews and a couple of early reviews I was really curious to try the Q, especially on a real test drive on the streets where I felt I needed to use it in a street environment a bit to understand the real potential of the camera.